vipulnaik/diet-exercise-health/best-practices/checklist-when-feeling-unwell.md

   are about 10-15 bpm higher than what I usually have under the circumstances may indicate a problem but it's not conclusive.

-* Heart rate that are more than 10 bpm below my usual for that environment is suspicious, but very unlikely.
+* Heart rates that are more than 10 bpm below my usual for that environment are suspicious, but very unlikely.
 For resting seated heart rate, this would be very implausible.
 For post-exercise heart rate, having lower heart rate just suggests that I was constrained by other factors in my efforts to ramp up my exercise, so I didn't